ker0olos/fable/README.md

 no premiums and no pay-to-win bullshit.

-There's a intuitive system to manage and customize the characters in your servers, you can add community-made packs that are full of new characters with a single command.
+There's a intuitive system to manage and customize the characters in your servers, like adding extensions to chrome and installing apps on your phone, you can install community-made packs that are full of new characters with a single command.

 Fable is actively developed with new game modes and features frequently.

-[^1]: Currently the default packs include anime/manga/vtubers, but you can add other packs, e.g. video game characters or real life celebrities.
+[^1]: Currently the default packs include anime/manga/vtubers, but you can install other packs, e.g. video game characters or real life celebrities.
 And you can disable the anime packs entirety (Incase it's a sports server or else, we try our best to include term naturel commands along with anime analogies).

-> **Warning** Fable is in early access.
-Some features might be missing.
+> Fable is in early access.
+Some core features might be missing.
 Missing
 > features include "Trading" (see
 > [#20](https://github.com/ker0olos/fable/issues/20) for a full roadmap)